nitinthewiz/TheLinkBlog/_posts/2017/09/2017-09-14-after-the-flood-projects.md

 ---

 Wait a second… [sparklines](https://en.wikipedia.org/wiki/Sparkline) generated from a font!
-Mind blown! 🤓
+Mind blown! 🤓 Tools & Toys has a good [article on this with examples](http://toolsandtoys.net/atf-spark-typeface/).